-I’m slowly putting together a class on what I call “acknowledgement genealogy,” and I hope and intend to announce it soon.
+I’m slowly putting together ideas for a possible class on what I call “acknowledgement genealogy.”
 It’s inspired by land acknowledgement, organizations like Coming to the Table, and Jennifer Mendelsohn’s Resistance Genealogy.
 Mendelsohn, a professional genealogist, writes about her own family and helps other people root out family secrets.
 Her resistance genealogy tends to focus on the ways right-wing politicians’ family trees fly in the face of their own white supremacist attitudes toward immigration, whereas acknowledgement genealogy as I envision it invites each of us whose ancestors participated in the harms around this country’s origins (or any similar harms) to learn about those harms, be public about them, and commit ourselves to taking up the work that that needs to follow.
 Half of the proceeds will be donated to organizations that work to mitigate these histories, and I’m actively taking suggestions.

 Let me be clear: the idea of this sort of acknowledgement is far from new, and I claim no ownership of it.
 Anyone else who’s interested in this kind of work and drawn to the idea of acknowledgement genealogy, and the phrase, is welcome to run with them in any harm-mitigating direction they choose.
 “Know where your own people come from,” says the Manna-Hatta Fund, an Indigenous organization I support.
 And to the extent we are able do that, we can also begin to relieve ourselves of the burden of individualism, of the sense that each of us is an Athena who leapt from Zeus’ head, fully-formed, into the world and acts an independent agent and should be perfect.